atagunay/gc2/readme.md

     ```

 ## Usage

+You can compile the code with a arbitrary name or you can use the executable file in the project directory directly.

 1. Compile the script:

 You can use whatever you want as the output file name.
 In this example, the output file name is `gc`.
 You will use the program with that name.